wp-cli/handbook/installing.md

 **Installing bleeding-edge**

-If you want to install bleeding-edge then use `dev-master`:
+If you want to install bleeding-edge then use `dev-main`:

-    composer create-project wp-cli/wp-cli-bundle:dev-master --no-dev
+    composer create-project wp-cli/wp-cli-bundle:dev-main --no-dev

 #### Installing globally as a project